 An interesting story:

-Everyone thinks that the name satellite is given because the sequences are located on the telomeric region of the chromosome.
-This conception is not true.
+Everyone assumes that the name satellite is given because the sequences are located on the telomeric region of chromosomes but this conception is not true.

 Now get back to our original topic,

-Jeffreys and coworker identified the first microsatellite.
-The DNA fingerprinting was performed through RFLP & autoradiography.
+Jeffreys and coworkers had identified the first microsatellite.
+The DNA fingerprinting was performed through RFLP & autoradiography by them.

 The results were analyzed with the help of the X-ray film.
-This was the first method adopted by the scientist for identification.
+This was the first method adopted by scientists to prepare a DNA fingerprint.

 Before going further on different techniques of DNA fingerprinting, lets first understand the correlation between tandem repeats and DNA fingerprinting.